Abraham Lincoln's second inaugural address

 Abraham Lincoln delivered his second inaugural address on Saturday, March 4, 1865, during his second inauguration as President of the United States.
 At a time when victory over secessionists in the American Civil War was within days and slavery in all of the U.S. was near an end, Lincoln did not speak of happiness, but of sadness.
 Some see this speech as a defense of his pragmatic approach to Reconstruction, in which he sought to avoid harsh treatment of the defeated rebels by reminding his listeners of how wrong both sides had been in imagining what lay before them when the war began four years earlier.
 Lincoln balanced that rejection of triumphalism, however, with recognition of the unmistakable evil of slavery.
 The address is inscribed, along with the Gettysburg Address, in the Lincoln Memorial.

 Sources and theme

 Lincoln used his second inaugural address to touch on the question of Divine providence.
-He wondered what God's will might have been in allowing the war to come, and why it had assumed the terrible dimensions it had taken.
+He wondered what God's will might have been in allowing the war to come, and why it had assumed such terrible dimensions.
 He endeavored to address some of these dilemmas, using allusions taken from the Bible.

-Lincoln reiterates the cause of the war, slavery, in saying that "slaves constituted a peculiar and powerful interest.
+Lincoln reiterated the cause of the war, slavery, in saying that "slaves constituted a peculiar and powerful interest.
 All knew that this interest was somehow the cause of the war."